WeOpenML/PandaLM/README.md

 2. Navigate to the project directory: `cd PandaLM/pandalm`
 3. Run the demo scripts: `bash scripts/inst-tune.sh`

+Due to concerns about copyright issues, we do not provided the instruction tuned model.
+The instruction tuned model can be easily reproduced as [Alpaca 52K data](https://github.com/tatsu-lab/stanford_alpaca#data-release)and our codes are all open sourced.

 ## **Usage**

 We have uploaded PandaLM-7B to HuggingFace, you can simply initialize the model and tokenizer with: